 |ITIL V3 vs. ITIL V2||Comparison between ITIL V3 and ITIL V2 - The main differences.|

 |ITIL implementation||Project guide: "ITIL implemention in 10 Steps" (strategies for introducing ITIL into the IT organization).|

 |Process management||Advice on how to use process management techniques for success.|

 Created 2007| Languages: English, Spanish and German | Authors: Stefan Kempter & Andrea Kempter

 Our ITIL process model is officially licensed by AXELOS.

 Want to see the ITIL® Process Map in action?
-Check out our product videos!
+Check out our videos!

-YaSM - the new, streamlined process model for service management and ISO 20000.
+The new, streamlined YaSM process model for service management and ISO 20000.